 What I do...

 I study and teach politics and political development with a focus on contemporary Africa.
-I got my PhD in Political Science at Northwestern University, Evanston/Chicago-USA in June 2016.
-I'm Assistant Professor of Political Science at North Carolina State University, Raleigh NC-USA.
+I got my PhD in Political Science at Northwestern University, Evanston/Chicago-USA.
+I'm currently Assistant Professor of Political Science and Africanan Studies at North Carolina State University, Raleigh NC-USA.

-I'm a student of politics and not a politician!
+I'm a student of politics, not a politician!
 So, I've little interest, if any, in active politics.
-However, since I was a little boy in secondary school, I've always had a keen interest in global current affairs but also local sociopolitical developments.
-Thus, since April 2013, I've been writing a Friday current affairs OpEd for The Observer newspaper, Kampala, Uganda's most incisive and informative national newspaper.
+However, since I was a little boy in secondary school, I've always had a keen interest in global current affairs and local sociopolitical developments.
+Thus, since April 2013, I've been writing a weekly current affairs column, first for The Observer (2013-2019) and currently for Daily Monitor (2018-todate), both based in Kampala, Uganda.
 I also co-founded a political think-tank, Society for Justice and National Unity (SoJNU), with senior colleagues at Makerere University, Kampala, which seeks to provide intellectual input to Ugandan politics.
-In addition to my limited political activism, I am also involved in community engagement as Vice President for the North America Masaba Cultural Association and board member of a university/tertiary education scholarship non-profit organization, CROSO.
+In addition to my limited political activism, I also have been actively involved in community engagement as Vice President (2016-2018) and later Interim President (2018-2019) for the North America Masaba Cultural Association and board member of a university/tertiary education scholarship non-profit organization, CROSO.